Outbreak Information, Guidance and Education

 The most up to date national information and guidance can be found online within Care Home Infection Prevention and Control Manual (CH IPCM) .

-This short video has kindly been shared by East Region Health Protection Service and covers common respiratory and gastrointestinal illnesses.
+This short video has kindly been shared by East Region Health Protection Service and covers common respiratory and gastrointestinal infections.
 These are most common during Winter although they may occur at other times of the year.
 This video includes:

 - Testing processes and infection outbreak management